nilsmartel/awaitchange/README.md

     -r <checkrate>            How many times per second files should get checked for updates [default: 2] --do <command>...
 Command to be executed on filechange.
-If unset, awaitchange simply exits on filechange and yields controll to the programm next in line [default: ] --files <files>...
+If unset, awaitchange simply exits on filechange and yields controll to the programm next in line [default: ] --watch <files>...
 Files to be watched

 ```

 ## Example